ietf-wg-acme/acme/draft-ietf-acme-acme.md

 may also wish to enable clients to obtain authorization for an identifier proactively, outside of the context of a specific issuance.
-For example, a client hosting virtual servers for a collection of names might wish to obtain authorization before any servers are created, and only create a certificate when a server starts up.
+For example, a client hosting virtual servers for a collection of names might wish to obtain authorization before any servers are created and only create a certificate when a server starts up.

 In some cases, a CA running an ACME server might have a completely external,